ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 t = flip flipped;;
 ```

-Notice that we do not need to explicitly free memory when we no longer need it:
+Notice that we do not need to explicitly free memory for such data structures
-OCaml is garbage-collected, and will free memory for data structures when they
+when we no longer need it: OCaml is a garbage-collected language, and will free
-are no longer needed.
+memory for data structures when they are no longer needed.

 ## Dealing with errors

 OCaml deals with exceptional situations in two ways.
-One is to use exceptions,
+One is to use *exceptions*,
 which may be defined in the same way as types:

 ```ocamltop